 This is a common fear for plant-based beginners.
 And while this last year it may not have been a problem, as restrictions easy and outdoor dining becomes an option again in warmer areas, you may soon find yourself staring down a menu.
 The good news is, there are plenty of ways to navigate dining out on a whole food plant-based diet.

-Eating at restaurants can be a bit of a headache when you first transition to a whole food plant-based diet.
-But it can be done!
-When possible, choose vegetarian/vegan or at least veggie-friendly spots.
-You can search vegetarian and vegan restaurants in your area using HappyCow.
+To make things easy on yourself, choose vegetarian/vegan or at least veggie-friendly spots when possible.
+While whole food plant-based restaurant may be harder to come by, you can search vegetarian and vegan restaurants in your area using HappyCow.
 You'll be more comfortable ordering from servers who understand your dietary preferences.

 That said, you won't be choosing the restaurant in every social dining situation and sometimes you may be stuck in an area with not a whole heck of a lot of options.
 Don't panic!
 It's all going to be OK.